d3cod3/GAmuza/README.md

 # NOW Working on:

-* The AUDIO ANALYSIS GUI Module
+* The COMPUTER VISION GUI Module

 # Version history